albertkawmi/albertkawmi.github.io/_posts/2015-04-27-useful-bash-commands.md

 Matching commands will be preceded by an ID number like `509 touch test.txt` and you can run this command again by typing an exclamation mark followed by the ID, in this case `!509`.

-In this example, my use case is "what was a recent command I ran on test.txt?
-I want to run it again..."
-It can be handy for those long, cryptic commands that you need to go back to.
+This can be handy for those long, cryptic commands that you need to go back to.

 [1]: http://ss64.com/bash/du.html "du man page"
 [2]: http://stackoverflow.com/questions/6085156/using-semicolon-vs-plus-with-exec-in-find#answer-6085237 "+ vs ; when using find and exec"